Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Experiments

-\textbf{Multi-component Li-ion polymer electrolyte systems.} To further demonstrate the effectiveness of our approach, we apply our model to a significantly more complex system -- solid polymer electrolytes (SPEs, visualized in \cref{fig:battery}~(b)), a type of amorphous material system that is promising in advancing Li-ion battery technology \citep{zhou2019polymer}.
-Atomic-scale MD simulations have been an important tool in SPE studies \citep{webb2015systematic, savoie2017enhancing, wang2020toward, xie2021accelerating}, but are very computationally expensive.
-Usually containing multiple components with thousands of atoms, the SPE systems are inherently very complex.
-The challenge also comes from their amorphous nature and the slow convergence of key quantities (\cref{fig:battery_results}~(b)), requiring long MD simulations on the order of 10 to 100 ns to estimate.
+Solid polymer electrolytes (SPEs) are a type of amorphous material system that is promising in advancing Li-ion battery technology~\citep{zhou2019polymer} and is significantly more complex than single-chain polymers.
+Atomic-scale MD simulations have been an important tool in SPE studies~\citep{webb2015systematic, xie2022accelerating}, but are computationally expensive.
+The challenge of modeling these systems comes from (1) their large size of thousands of atoms and the complexity of multiple components; (2) their amorphous nature and the slow convergence of key quantities, requiring long MD simulations on the order of 10 to 100 ns to estimate.
+For these reasons, screening a large chemical space with long simulations is extremely costly.
+Past work~\citep{xie2022accelerating} has studied supervised learning approaches to predict ion transport properties but requires labels from long-time simulations to predict long-time properties accurately.
+In contrast, this work aims to predict long-time properties (50 ns) with short-time training data (5-ns trajectories) only by learning to simulate the dynamics that govern the system evolution.

-We adopt the SPEs introduced in \cite{xie2021accelerating}, where each MD trajectory contains a system with a distinct type of polymer as illustrated in \cref{fig:battery}~(a) mixed with lithium bis-trifluoromethyl sulfonimide (LiTFSI) under periodic boundary conditions.
-We train on 530 short MD trajectories of 5 ns (with 30 trajectories for validation), and evaluate on 50 novel SPE trajectories of 50-ns long.
-On average each SPE system contains 6025 atoms.
-Our CG model groups every 7 bonded atoms into a CG-bead (\cref{fig:battery}~(b)).
-We use a time-integration of $\Delta t = 0.2$ ns, making each step of the learned simulator equivalent to $10^5$ steps in training trajectories.
-We include blation studies on the hyperparameters in the Supplementary Information.